thuyanduong/to-do-list-f2020/README.md

 # Lab Review
-- Goal: get enough practice to build out CRUD and RESTful applications
+- Goal: get more practice building out CRUD and RESTful applications

-## Review basic structure
-- Express
-- EJS and Styling
+## Deploy App
+- Heroku is another git remote
 - Deploying to Heroku
     * `const PORT = process.env.PORT || 3000`
     * You need to have an npm `start` script of `node <file.js>`
     * Your Heroku server will definitely have node installed, but maybe not nodemon

+## Review basic structure
+- Express
+- EJS and Styling
 - [Restful Routes](https://medium.com/@shubhangirajagrawal/the-7-restful-routes-a8e84201f206)

 ## Read